-- Startup Delay: delay (0-255 seconds) after the device initialisation. - ♣ Shortcircuit/Overload Error Notification: when enabled, the one-bit objects "[HCx] Shortcircuit" (one per output) and "[HCx-y] Overload" (one for outputs 1-4 and one for outputs 5-8) will become available.
+- Startup Delay: delay (0-255 seconds) after the device initialisation. - Shortcircuit/Overload Error Notification: when enabled, the one-bit objects "[HCx] Shortcircuit" (one per output) and "[HCx-y] Overload" (one for outputs 1-4 and one for outputs 5-8; the latter only in HeatingBOX 230V 8X) will become available.
 These objects will be sent to the bus with the value '1' every 30 seconds as long as the error persists, and with the value '0' (once) when the error is over. - Notify When All Valves Are Closed: if enabled, it provides the one-bit object "[HC] All Valves are Closed", which will be sent to the bus with a configurable value, depending on whether are valves are found to be closed or not.
 A delay can be parameterised to ensure the persistence of this situation.